Skip to Content

 2. Probably the main thing we did wrong was we didn’t let it cool long enough.
 It really needs to solidify and cool for at least 4 hours.

 3. We didn’t coat the bundt pan enough with spray and the “flip” therefore didn’t work well.
 Some cooks will say that using butter to grease the bundt pan works better.
-Perhaps this is right, but we did use cooking spray the second time and it was fine.
+Cooking spray worked fine for us on the successful attempt.

 Other common fails